Omoseke/DevOps-Stage-5b-Ansible/README.md

-# PHP aApp Automated Deployment and Configuration with Ansible
+# PHP App Deployment and Config with Ansible

 ## Overview
 This project automates the deployment and configuration of a Laravel PHP boilerplate application using Ansible.
 The process involves setting up a new Linux server instance, cloning the application repository, installing dependencies, configuring PostgreSQL and messaging queues, setting up application and Nginx, and configuring logging.